Geodesics in a Graph of Perfect Matchings: The Graph of Perfect Matchings

 \section{The Graph of Perfect Matchings}

-\textbf{The graph of perfect matchings} $\Pm$ is the graph having all perfect matchings (in short, matchings) in $K_{2m}$ as vertices; two distinct matchings $M_1$ and $M_2$ are connected by an edge (called {\bf neighbors} or {\bf adjacent}) in $\Pm$ if their symmetric difference (the graph consisting of the edges that belong to exactly one of the matchings) is a cycle of length four.
-Denote adjacent matchings by $M_1\sim M_2$, and denote $M_1 \simeq M_2$ if either $M_1=M_2$ or $M_1 \sim M_2$.
+Consider the set of all perfect matchings in the complete graph $K_{2m}$.
+Denote by $\Pm$ the \textbf{graph of perfect matchings} on this set, in which two distinct matchings $M_1$ and $M_2$ are connected by an edge, if their symmetric difference is a cycle of length four.
+Here, the symmetric difference of $M_1$ and $M_2$, is the graph consisting of the edges that belong to exactly one of these matchings.
+In this work all matchings are perfect, and thus the term {\it perfect} is freely omitted.
+Denote adjacent matchings in $\Pm$ by $M_1\sim M_2$, and write $M_1 \simeq M_2$ if either $M_1=M_2$ or $M_1 \sim M_2$.

-\begin{obs} The order of $\Pm$ is the double factorial:
+\begin{fact} The cardinality of $\Pm$ is the double factorial: